Notley says she'll step down from Alberta NDP helm to make way for fresh voices

 Under Notley, the NDP wiped out rival left-centre parties, including the Alberta Liberals, to establish itself as the dominant alternative to the governing right-wing UCP.

-Notley said she takes the most pride in what the NDP has become under her watch, staying true to its core values but becoming a mainstream alternative by doing a better job listening and connecting with Albertans.
+Notley said she takes the most pride in what the NDP has become under her watch — a mainstream alternative that listens and connects with Albertans, while staying true to its core values.

 That has all changed, she said, with more financial resources, strong candidates and more ways to find out what Albertans want in a government and from their elected representatives.